fmnoise/zakon/README.md

 (swap! content-deletion-allowed not)
 (can? :user :delete :content) => false
 ```
-Function which is used as resolver should accept single argument, a map with keys `:actor`, `:action` and `:subject` will be passed to it:
+Function which is used as resolver should accept single argument - map with keys `:actor`, `:action` and `:subject`:
 ```clojure
 (def user-types #{:content :comment})
 (defrule [:user :create any] (fn [{:keys [subject]}] (user-types subject)))